-Not so long ago, we discovered SegmentStream’s article about their AI-driven multi-touch attribution technology that analyses complex user behaviour in order to understand how each traffic source moves each user towards the final purchase.
+Not so long ago, we discovered SegmentStream’s article about their technology that analyses complex user behaviour in order to understand incremental impact of each traffic source.
 We found their approach quite unique and interesting so decided to give it a try.
 Now I’m happy to say that we were not disappointed with our decision.

 I would also like to mention the expertise of the SegmentStream team and their willingness to support us along the journey.
 We really appreciate that and look forward to more milestones in our long-term partnership!

 — Anna Nogueras, Traffic Manager of Kave Home

 BMG Money increases qualified leads by 42% and cuts cost per lead by 51%Learn more